Fall 2023 Arts Guide

 Kay WalkingStick’s works sit in conversation with Hudson River School paintings.

-This exhibit affords a rare opportunity to see these two works together.
+This Frick Madison exhibit affords a rare opportunity to see these two works together.

-These NYC museums are free today, on specific days or at certain times.
+These NYC museums, monuments and art-filled attractions are either free today, on specific days or at certain times during the week.
 Find one near you.

 Biggie fans, check out Brooklyn’s Bishop Gallery.